ProsperousTroll/Zachs-Dotfiles/README.md

 ## PREREQUISITES

+- Dragon-drop
+- Fastfetch
+- Fish
+- Fuzzel
+- Ghostty
 - Hyprland
 - Hyprpaper
 - Hyprshot
+- RobotoMono Nerd Font
-- Ghostty
+- Starship
-- Fastfetch
+- Stow
 - Yazi
-- Fuzzel
-- Stow
-- RobotoMono Nerd Font
-- Dragon-drop

 <sub>Hyprshot and dragon-drop are packages **available on the AUR**, you will need to use a front end like [yay](https://github.com/Jguer/yay) or [paru](https://github.com/Morganamilo/paru) to install them.</sub>

 Here's a handy command you can paste to install the essential prerequisites (on Arch Linux):

-`sudo pacman -S hyprland ghostty hyprpaper fastfetch yazi nemo fuzzel stow ttf-roboto-mono-nerd`
+`sudo pacman -S hyprland ghostty hyprpaper fastfetch yazi fuzzel stow ttf-roboto-mono-nerd`

-(I'm pretty sure you can replace 'pacman -S' with 'apt install' on debian-based distros, but you might need some additional configuration or packages for them to work out of the box.
-Discretion is advised and what not.)
+(If you are trying to get these dots working on another distro you're on your own...
+But I do recommend getting [the Nix package manager](https://nixos.org) set up on your distro for the best shot at compatibility.)

 # INSTALLATION INSTRUCTIONS